Product & Member Login

 back to rec. play

 I happened to see her a few days later when she was playing with her old group.
 However, as she tried to put into play what we had practiced she was hounded with unsolicited advice.
-“Why are you walking?”
-“Hurry up!”
+“Why are you walking?back to basics” “Hurry up!”
 “Why aren’t you getting to the line more quickly?”
 Frankly, I was not only concerned about the “advice”…but even more concerned about the tone in which it was offered.

 I have written before about verbal and non-verbal communication.
 And I have written about offering un-solicited lessons to other players.
 As I have written before, I never coach another player unless I am asked.
 This is the guidance I wish more recreational players would follow.